meltyourface/blank/posts/Rudolph-Steiner/Introduction-to-Rudolf-Steiners-Anthroposophy-and-Its-Components/index.md

 ### 1.1 Core components of Anthroposophy

-The Anthroposophical belief system encompasses several primary components: spiritual science, karma, reincarnation, education, and the arts.
+**The Anthroposophical belief system encompasses several primary components**: spiritual science, karma, reincarnation, education, and the arts.
 These components together aim to combine scientific methodologies with spiritual intuition to facilitate personal growth and self-realization.

 ### 1.2 Spiritual Science